cloudera/native-toolchain/README.md

 `check` directories for preexisting artifacts and only regenerates them if not present.

-If you want to build all versions of all packages, you can set the environment variable `BUILD_HISTORICAL=1`.
-Be warned this will take a long time.

-  BUILD_HISTORICAL=1 buildall.sh

 # Sources
 By default, the sources for the different packages are downloaded from an S3 bucket provided by Cloudera.
 If desired, it's possible to download the exact